reacfen/uninttp/README.md

         fun2<arr>();
     }
     ```
 3)  Using lvalue references of class types with `uninttp::uni_auto` is a little tricky as the dot operator does not function as expected.
-Instead, one would have to do something like this: [<kbd>Demo</kbd>](https://godbolt.org/z/be33WcbPx)
+Instead, one would have to do something like this: [<kbd>Demo</kbd>](https://godbolt.org/z/1GTEET1rP)
     ```cpp
     #include <uninttp/uni_auto.hpp>
+    #include <iostream>
     #include <cassert>

     using namespace uninttp;